flogic/whiskey_disk/README.markdown

     post_deploy_script:  path to a shell script to run after deployment
     post_setup_script:   path to a shell script to run after setup
     rake_env:            hash of environment variables to set when running post_setup and post_deploy rake tasks
+    rake_command:        command to invoke rake with (default: rake)

 A simple config/deploy.yml might look like: